Without psychological safety, respect, and trust, none of the following is possible.

 The way we work, the work we do, and the organizations within which we work are all part of a connected system.
 You cannot change anything without changing everything.
 You cannot improve a system by tinkering with the parts.

 Process exists in service of people; the people come first.
+Processes not developed by the people who use them rarely work well, if at all.

 The best ways to work are collaborative.
 Negotiation is not collaboration.
 Isolated individuals making heroic efforts are never as effective as collaborative groups.
 We get the best results when customers, business people, and developers literally work together.